md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 Example: All students in a university when studying average exam scores.

-**Types of populations:** The population can be classified according to the number of individuals that make it up:
+**Types of populations:** The population can be classified based on the number of individuals it includes:

 - **Finite population:** A finite population can be counted, and the members can be studied more easily.
 For example, the number of people enrolled in a course.
 - **Infinite population:** A infinite population is so large that cannot be counted.
 For example, The number of user searches on Google per second.